Infinite-dimensional manifolds as ringed spaces: Introduction

+0.1cm We conclude by ascertaining that this notably holds true if the target manifold $N$ is the space of smooth maps between finite-dimensional manifolds (with compact source manifold) and the manifold $M$ is modeled on Fr\'echet spaces.
+(In this article, all ``compact manifolds" are closed.)\\

 Our paper is organized as follows.
 In Section 2, we present a proof of the special case of Theorem \ref{scalarwise smoothness implies smoothness}, when the domain is $\mathbb{R}$.
 More precisely, we show that for a Mackey-complete locally convex space $E$, a curve $c:\mathbb{R}\longrightarrow E$ is smooth if and only if it is scalarwise smooth.
 While this result and its idea of proof are not new (compare \cite{km}), they are crucial to our proof of Theorem \ref{scalarwise smoothness implies smoothness}: we recall them in a concise but self-contained way for the convenience of the reader, which gives us also the opportunity to introduce our notations for the rest of the paper.
 In Section 3, we recall the definition of smooth maps that we will be using, and prepare and prove Theorem \ref{scalarwise smoothness implies smoothness}, using as an intermediate step the calculus of {\it convenient smoothness} studied by Kriegl and Michor.
-In Section 4, we present in detail the three definitions of infinite-dimensional manifolds under investigation here, and prove the comparison results (Theorem \ref{smooth equals ringed morphism} and Corollary \ref{manifolds = structure sheaf-smooth manifolds}) mentioned above. \\
+In Section 4, we present in detail the three definitions of infinite-dimensional manifolds under investigation here, and prove the comparison results (Theorem \ref{smooth equals ringed morphism} and Corollary \ref{manifolds = structure sheaf-smooth manifolds}) mentioned above.
+In Section 5, we prove the global characterization of smoothness mentioned above, and discuss the important example class of mapping spaces with compact source. \\

-\emph{Acknowledgements.} We would like to thank Alexander Alldridge for discussions on Douady's ``espaces fonct\'es".
+\emph{Acknowledgements.} This research was supported by the Ruhr-Universit\"at Bochum and the SFB/TR 12 of the Deutsche Forschungsgemeinschaft.
+We would like to thank Alexander Alldridge for discussions on Douady's ``espaces fonct\'es".
+We would like to extend our thanks to the referee for her/his extremely useful remarks.